-At 1257.1 msb, Hole 1256D is the fourth deepest hole drilled into oceanic basement since the launch of scientific ocean drilling in 1968 and the second deepest penetration into in situ ocean crust (Fig. F13).
+At 1257.1 msb, Hole 1256D is the fourth deepest hole drilled into oceanic basement since the launch of scientific ocean drilling in 1968 and the second deepest penetration into in situ ocean crust (Fig. F14).
 Hole 504B, deepened during seven DSDP and ODP legs into 6.9 Ma crust on the southern flank of the intermediate-spreading Costa Rica Rift, remains the deepest penetration of in situ ocean crust.
-Prior to Expeditions 309 and 312, Hole 504B was the only hole to sample a complete sequence of extrusive rocks as well as the transition from extrusive rocks to sheeted dikes (Alt, Kinoshita, Stokking, et al., 1993).
+Prior to Expedition 309/312, Hole 504B was the only hole to sample a complete sequence of extrusive rocks as well as the transition from extrusive rocks to sheeted dikes (Alt, Kinoshita, Stokking, et al., 1993).

-Preliminary Subdivision of the Upper Oceanic Crust at Site 1256
+Preliminary subdivision of the upper oceanic crust at Site 1256

-To facilitate description and discussion of the crustal stratigraphy at Site 1256 and assist in the interpretation of cores recovered during Expeditions 309 and 312, we present a preliminary subdivision of the upper crust sampled so far in Hole 1256D (Table T2; Fig. F14).
+To facilitate description and discussion of the crustal stratigraphy at Site 1256 and assist in the interpretation of cores recovered during Expedition 309/312, we present a subdivision of the upper crust sampled so far in Hole 1256D (Table T4; Fig. F15).
 Detailed descriptions are presented in the following sections.
-These subdivisions were suggested principally from igneous stratigraphy and were made before the wireline logging was undertaken.
-As such, they should be considered with the proviso that the boundaries suggested are preliminary and that they may change as further information becomes available.

-The upper crust at Site 1256 can be portioned into six basement subdivisions, which, in descending order down the hole, are the lava pond, inflated flows, sheet and massive flows, transition zone, sheeted dikes, and plutonic section (Table T2).
+The upper crust at Site 1256 can be portioned into six basement subdivisions, which, in descending order down the hole, are the lava pond, inflated flows, sheet and massive flows, transition zone, sheeted dikes, and plutonic section (Table T4).

-Lava Pond
+Lava pond